git2samus/elcuervo.net/_posts/2014-02-20-legends-don-t-die.markdown

 Today is a sad sad day.
 Today is the day that Jim Weirich died.

-This is my way of handling the grief:
+Writing this is my way of handling the grief:

 > He was that way.
 A long time before the gender wars, even before concurrency
 > debate there was this man.
 He saw in you stuff that you couldn't find in the